Hamchin/Chrome-Extension-Translate/README.md

 ## Dropbox

 - Translate the selected text in the PDF.
-- Press <kbd>Enter</kbd> to enable / disable translation by taking over text.
+- Click the button to enable / disable translation by concatenating the previous text.